jmcclell/JLMAwsBundle/README.md

 There are two levels of inheritance at play with this bundle's configuration.
 The first is at the Symfony level.
 If you define a configuration for this bundle in a parent file (eg: config.yml) and then import that configuration file in a child file (eg: config_dev.yml), the child file may overwrite any configuration directives in the parent file.

 There is, however, a secondary level of inheritance at the AWS SDK/Guzzle level.
 By providing the ```extends``` attribute to a service instance, you can inherit the settings of another instance of that type.
-By default, ```default_settings``` is inherited, but you could chain several S3 instances together should you choose to do so.
+By default, ```default_settings``` is inherited, but you could chain several S3 instances, for example, together should you choose to do so.

 ```yaml
 jlm_aws: